SerhatDev/MaCode/README.md

 ## **What is MaCode ?**

-MaCode includes tools to help developers for every projects routines.
+MaCode includes tools to help developers for every projects routines for .Net Core Razor Pages.
 More tools are added with time.

 ### **SweetAlerts2**